-To read all about In Search of Wonder, click here.
+To read all about In Search of Wonder, including the supplemental education resources, click here.

 • Readers Theater is a dramatic presentation of a written work in script form, similar to a radio play.
 To learn more about Readers Theater, to print our Readers Theater Education Resource Guide, and to print exclusive scripts adapted from the work of Susan Cooper, Grace Lin, and Katherine Paterson,click here.